 Q. What is the process for joining?

 A. Upon inquiry, we will send you information on the club, as well as an applicant information form (which you can also download and print out if you have Abode Acrobat Reader installed on your computer), and a schedule of activities.
 Once we have received your information form, one of us will contact you, answer any questions you have about the club, and invite you to attend your first event.
 We will help you get introduced to other members of the club. and help you through the membership process.
-We ask you to attend at least four events before applying for membership in the Bares.
-At our general membership meetings in January, May and September, we vote on applications for new members.
+We ask you to attend at least three events within a 24-month period before applying for membership in the Bares.
+At our general membership meetings, usually in early February, late spring, and autumn, we vote on applications for new members.

 Q. Is there a cost to attending PRB events?

 A. To encouarge participation, the first event is always free for prospective members.
 After that there is a nominal cost of $10 for singles and $15 per couple to offset event expenses.
 Once you join, most events are free, but others, such as canuding or trips to clubs will have a cost associated with them.